efraim132/GrebBot/README.md

 4. Set up MongoDB:
    - Install MongoDB locally or use MongoDB Atlas
-   - The bot will create a database named `grebbot_db`
+   - The bot will create a database named `grebbot_db_test`
    - Subscription data is stored in the `sea_of_thieves_subscriptions` collection
+   - DM subscription data is stored in the `dm_subscriptions` collection

 ## Usage

 1. Invite the bot to your Discord server with the following permissions:

    - Send Messages
    - Read Messages/View Channels
    - Read Message History